All Products

 Important

-• If a resource with the same name already exists in the restore cluster, the restore task skips the resource.
+• If a resource with the same name already exists in the restore cluster, the restore task skips that resource.

-• The backup center is developed to back up and restore applications.
-Before you run a restore task, you must install and configure system components in the restore cluster.
-Example:
+• The backup center focuses on the backup and restore of business applications.
+Before you start a restore task, you must install and configure the required system components in the restore cluster.
+For example:

-• ALB Ingress component: You need to configure an ALBConfig.
+• ALB Ingress component: You need to configure ALBConfig and other related resources in advance.

 Note